-- Interest and dividend income received by a nonresident fiduciary is not allocable to Illinois.
+Interest and dividend income received by a nonresident fiduciary is not allocable to Illinois.

 - Net rents and royalties

 Real property Rents and royalties

-from real property are allocable to Illinois if the property is located in Illinois.
+from real property are allocable to

+Illinois if the property is located in

+Illinois.

-Tangible personal property - Rents and royalties from tangible personal property are allocable to Illinois to the extent the property is used in Illinois.
-The extent of use of tangible personal property in a state is determined by multiplying the rents and royalties derived from the property by a fraction, the numerator is the number of days of physical location of the property in the state during the rental and royalty period in the tax year and the denominator is the number of days of physical during all rental or royalty periods in the location of the property everywhere tax year.
+- Tangible personal property Rents and royalties from tangible personal property are allocable to Illinois to the extent the property is used in Illinois.
+The extent of use of tangible personal property in a state is determined by multiplying the rents and royalties derived from the property by a fraction, in which the numerator is the number of days of physical location of the property in the state during the rental and royalty period in the tax year and the denominator is the number of days of physical location of the property everywhere during all rental or royalty periods in the tax year.

 - Patent and copyright royalties are allocable to Illinois to the extent the patent or copyright is used in Illinois.
-A patent is used in Illinois to the extent that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois - A copyright is used in Illinois to the extent that printing or other publication originates in Illinois. - Gains and losses from sales or exchanges of real or tangible property not included in the property factor of the business income apportionment formula are in Illinois if the property is located in Illinois at the time of the sale or exchange.
-Gains or losses from the sale or exchange of intangible personal property not included in the property factor of the business income apportionment formula are not allocable to Illinois. - Income from partnerships and other fiduciaries paid to the trust or estate may be allocable to Illinois.
-See Illinois Schedule K-1-P furnished by the partnership or Illinois Schedule K-1-T furnished by the other fiduciary to determine what income is allocable to Illinois. - Illinois State Lottery winnings received by a nonresident fiduciary are allocable to Illinois. - Other unspecified items of income or deduction of a nonresident taxpayer are not allocable to Illinois.
+A patent is used in Illinois to the extent that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois.

+A copyright is used in Illinois to the extent that printing or other publication originates in Illinois.

+- Gains and losses from sales or exchanges of real or tangible property are in Illinois if the property is located in Illinois at the time of the sale or exchange.
+Gains or losses from the sale or exchange of intangible personal property are not allocable to Illinois. - Income from partnerships and other fiduciaries paid to the trust or estate is allocable to Illinois as if the trust or estate received it directly.
+See the Illinois Schedule K-1-P furnished by the partnership or the Illinois Schedule K-1-T furnished by the other fiduciary to determine what income is allocable to Illinois. - Illinois State lottery winnings received by a nonresident fiduciary are allocable to Illinois. - Other unspecified items of income or deduction of a nonresident taxpayer are not allocable to Illinois.